Mission Santa Cruz: History

-The mission was flooded as the San Lorenzo swelled with the rains that winter.
-Over the next three years, the padres rebuilt the mission on the hill overlooking the river.

 In 1797, the secular pueblo (town) of Branciforte was founded across the San Lorenzo River to the east of Mission Santa Cruz.
 The mission padres did not welcome the location of the pueblo so close to the mission, and accused the Branciforte settlers of gambling, smuggling and tempting the native acolytes to desert the mission.

 On October 12, 1812, Father Andrés Quintana was strangled to death by mission neophytes, angry over his use of a metal-tipped whip in the punishment of laborers, Native Americans, and Native children.

 In 1818, the Mission received advance warning of an attack by the Argentine corsair (simply a pirate, from the Spanish point of view) Hipólito Bouchard and was evacuated.
 The citizens of Branciforte, several of whom were retired soldiers, were asked to protect the Mission's valuables; instead, they were later accused (by the priests) of stealing.
 The people from the mission then decided to flee the mission, and they later arrived in a new mission.

 One of the only surviving first-person descriptions by a native Californian of life in a mission was given in an interview by Lorenzo Asisara in 1877.
 Asisara was born at Mission Santa Cruz in 1819.
 His father was one of the neophytes involved in the Quintana killing, and Asisara repeated the story his father had told him about those events.